Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathradical/gethidedegree/_index.md

 ---
 title: getHideDegree
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathradical/gethidedegree/
+url: /php-java/aspose.slides/mathradical/gethidedegree/
 ---

-## getHideDegree()  function
+## getHideDegree()  method

  Hide degree
  When is true, the degree is not shown, as in ??

-### Result
+### Returns
 boolean